robin-raymond/zax.io/flow-control.md

 #### Value polymorphism using `if` on nothing instances

-A [nothing instance](nothing.md) can filter between normal function calls and functions that are called via the nothing instance.
-By checking if the self pointer  (`_`) is valid inside the `if` condition of the value polymorphic function, the code can decide to execute the nothing function or the normal function.
+A [nothing instance](nothing.md) can filter between normal function calls and functions that are called on a nothing instance.
+By checking if a self pointer  (`_`) is valid inside an `if` condition of a value polymorphic function, code can decide if a nothing version of a function or a normal version function should be called.

 ````zax
 MyType :: type {